-The Snooper 3ZERO and 4ZERO both use exactly the same speed camera database and both charge a monthly, quarterly or yearly subscription fee.
-These products can be connected to an internet enabled Windows PC to download the latest version of the AURA databas as often as you choose, Snooper update the AURA database daily.
+The Snooper 4ZERO GPS speed camera database subscription is either monthly, quarterly or yearly subscription fee.
+The 4ZERO can be connected to an internet enabled Windows PC to download the latest version of the AURA databas as often as you choose, Snooper update the AURA database daily.

 Higher priced databases like that of the Road Angel Gem+ (pictured left) which is charged at either £39.99 for 6 month, £65.99 a year or £169.99 for three years access, feature access to the real-time speed camera database instead.
 This database doesn't need downloading from a PC, instead it updates as the unit is in your vehicle as you are driving.